Using SourcePipeline

 Delete SourcePipeline

-3. Select the pipeline you want to delete from the pipeline list, and then click the [Delete] button.
+2. Select the pipeline you want to delete from the pipeline list and click [Delete].

 • Be careful with the selection, because clicking the name of a created pipeline will direct you to the Run pipeline page.

-4. Check the details in the pipeline project deletion confirmation pop-up window, and then click the [Delete] button.
+3. Check the details in the pipeline project deletion confirmation popup and click [Delete].

 Note